pascalreinhold/REDRES/docs/user_manual/6windows.md

 Instead of using the mouse to rotate the scene you may also use the *alignment* and *rotation* tools in the bar at the top of the window.
 There you can align the view or the up direction of the scene along either of the three coordinate axes.
-You can also rotate the scene by a fixed angle increment about any of three coordinate axes.
+You can also rotate the scene by a fixed angle increment about any of the three coordinate axes.
 The angle step size can be adjusted in the `Step Size(°)` field.

 ### View